drb0r1s/ftw-hourly/README.md

     └── api-util
         └── lineItemHelpers.js
 ```
-All that needs to be done is to delete the *ternary operator* that checks if there is more than one seat.
+All that needs to be done is to delete the *ternary operator* that checks if there is more than one seat.<br />
 The function should look like this:
 ```js
 exports.resolveSeatPrice = (listing, seats) => {